11 Time Management Skills to Work Less and Earn More

-What you’ll lose each time you get distracted is concentration on the task at hand.
+Once distracted, you lose concentration on the task at hand.
 You’ll have to spend time on getting back into the game over and over again, many times per day.

 Turn off the messengers when you start working.
 Check emails a few times a day max (allocate some time between major tasks for this purpose).
 Using email tools to schedule your posts so they’re sent with a delay.